oliviertm/dailyCalendarPuzzleSolver/README.md

     End of process 7 after 0:09:00 with 0 sol. found using 798072 tries and putting 14973 pieces 1 solutions found for Monday, 27 March 2023 in 0:09:02.944981 after 3026228 tries and placing 54391 pieces

-The multithreads implementation creates one thread for each piece, and each thread looks for all the solutions with this piece on the top leftmost square.
+The multiprocesses implementation creates one process for each piece, and each process looks for all the solutions with this piece on the top leftmost square.

 And here is an example of the C++ implementation use for the same date on the same CPU: